 THE DOORS' "INDIAN SUMMER": A FASCINATING BALLAD FROM 1966

-“Indian Summer” is an obsolete expression once used in the United States to indicate a brief and unusual period of mild temperatures that sometimes occurs in the autumn months.
+“Indian Summer” is an obsolete expression once used in the United States to indicate a brief period of unusually mild temperatures that sometimes occurs in the autumn months.

-Jim Morrison captured the evocative power of this term to write The Doors’ song of the same name, which can be dated to the early months of the band's career: the first part of 1966.
+Jim Morrison captured the evocative power of this term when he wrote the song of the same name for The Doors.
+It dates back to the early months of the band's career in early 1966.

-It is a sweet rock ballad in which a tender feeling of love is cloaked in dreamlike soft sounds, making its appearance on the threshold of psychedelia.
+A sweet rock ballad, it cloaks a tender feeling in dreamlike soft sounds, making its appearance on the threshold of psychedelia.

-The lyrics reflect a significant facet of the sentimental personality of The Doors' singer.
+The lyrics reflect a significant facet in the sentimental life of The Doors' singer.

-In fact, the concise verses of the tune make explicit Morrison's tendency to favor his relationship with one girl without excluding a series of other love affairs.
+In fact, the concise verses of the tune explicitly reveal Morrison's tendency to favor a relationship with one girl without excluding a series of other love affairs.

 Here are the lyrics: “I love you / The best / Better than all / The rest / That I meet / In the Summer / Indian summer”.